UrviGupta8124/travel-planner-agent/README.md

 ## 💡 Objective

-To simulate the behavior of an AI agent developed using IBM Watsonx.ai and foundation models such as Mistral-large, capable of producing structured, budget-conscious travel plans with minimal input.
+To simulate the behavior of an AI agent developed using IBM Watsonx.ai and foundation models such as llama-3.3-70b-instruct, capable of producing structured, budget-conscious travel plans with minimal input.

 ## 🛠️ Tools & Technologies

 - IBM Watsonx.ai Studio (conceptual)
-- IBM Watsonx.ai Runtime (not accessible due to Lite plan limits)
+- IBM Watsonx.ai Runtime
 - Foundation model (prompt-based simulation)
 - Prompt engineering techniques
 - Cloud Object Storage (planned but not accessed)